pavanpodila/component-metadata-loader/README.md

 ## Defining Metadata

-Every component will need some metadata to become identifiable and usable from the component-gallery.
+Every component will need some metadata to become identifiable and usable from the component -gallery.
 This metadata can be defined as static `json`.
 One option is to keep a separate `<component>.json` file next to the `<component>.jsx`.
 However there is an overhead of keeping the two files in sync.

 Although the metadata should not change that often, it is still good to co-locate this metadata